 If you are facing harassment at work because of your religion, your first step should be simply to tell the harasser that you are uncomfortable and ask the harasser to stop.
 This is effective quite often; the harasser may not realize that his or her comments are unwelcome, especially if the conversations are about his or her own faith.

-If you would prefer not to speak to the harasser yourself, or your conversation doesn't have the desired effect, make a complaint within your company.
+If you would prefer not to speak to the harasser yourself, or your conversation doesn't have the desired effect, make a complaint to your company's HR department or to your supervisor.
 This puts your employer on notice of the problem, allowing it an opportunity to step in and resolve the situation.
 From a legal perspective, notifying the company also allows you to hold the company liable for any continuing harassment by a fellow employee.

 If you aren't happy with the company's response, or you feel uncomfortable proceeding on your own for any reason, talk to an experienced employment lawyer.

 If you are considering a lawsuit, you'll need to file a charge of harassment with the Equal Employment Opportunity Commission, the agency that enforces federal anti-harassment laws.
 You may also have to file with a similar state agency.